AMatta1/Bias-In-Pretrained-Models-Final-Project/README.md

  1) Clone the repository
  2) Install pacakges listed in requirements.txt
  3) Download pretrained model files from **'download_models.sh'** file from code/models/ folder
- 4) Run the makefile to evalate biases for each model
+ 4) Run the makefile to evaluate biases for each model
- 5) Run python3 evaluation.py --gold-file ../data/dev.json --predictions-dir predictions/ to score and generate the lms, ss and icat scores for each model.
+ 5) Run 'python3 evaluation.py --gold-file ../data/dev.json --predictions-dir predictions/' to score and generate the lms, ss and icat scores for each model.

 **Note: Modifications to original setup**
 1) Wrote and fixed code in a few python files to make the setup run on my local.